luis-angel-montiel-moreno/AgentsCapstoneProjectFinal/Readme.md

 - **Google Cloud Authentication**: Application Default Credentials (ADC) via `gcloud auth application-default login`

 #### Input Processing Flow
+1. **Document Loading**:
+   - PDF files are loaded as binary data and passed to the agent system with MIME type `application/pdf`, enabling analysis of mathematical formulas, diagrams, and images
-1. **Document Loading**: Student document is read as plain text and passed to the agent system
+   - Text files are read as UTF-8 encoded plain text and passed to the agent system
+   - File format is automatically detected based on file extension
 2. **Rubric Ingestion**: Rubric PDF is uploaded to Vertex AI RAG corpus and indexed for semantic search
-3. **Task Prompt Construction**: System combines student document with task instructions to create evaluation prompt
+3. **Task Prompt Construction**: System combines student document (PDF or text) with task instructions to create evaluation prompt
 4. **Agent Distribution**: All reviewer agents receive the document and access to RAG tool for rubric retrieval

 ---